speedment/speedment-doc/pages/hazelcast.md

         // Close the Speedment SQL application
         sqlApp.close();

-        // Print out att the distributed maps that now has been
+        // Print out the distributed maps that now has been
         // created and populated with data
         hazelcastClientInstance.getDistributedObjects().stream()
             .forEach(System.out::println);